The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: Mixed Methods Study

 \subsubsection{Interviews}

 We conducted semi-structured interviews to obtain a nuanced understanding of the participants' experiences with Ansible (\icircled{2} in~\Cref{fig:overview}).
 Semi-structured interviews are the most widely used interviewing method~\cite{dicicco2006qualitative} and allow adaptability to explore emerging themes and seek clarifications~\cite{lazar2017research}.
 We piloted the protocol with four participants.
-Voice-based interviews lasted around 30 minutes.
-All interviews were recorded and automatically transcribed with participant consent using Zoom's built-in transcription functionality.
-Research team members manually reviewed and corrected the resulting transcripts.
-Each interview followed a structured protocol that encompassed five key thematic areas: contextual \textbf{background}, perceived \textbf{advantages}, \textbf{challenges}, \textbf{recommendations}, and \textbf{future} of Ansible.
-The interview started with general \textit{background} questions We then moved the discussion towards the \textit{advantages} of Ansible and adoption \textit{challenges}.
-Then, we focused the discussion on Ansible's limitations.
-The interview concluded with exploring \textit{recommendations} to improve Ansible and \textit{future} perspectives.
-We actively sought clarification whenever responses were ambiguous or required elaboration.
+Both text and voice-based interviews required around 30 minutes of attention time.
+The latter were recorded and automatically transcribed with participant consent using Zoom's built-in transcription functionality.
+Research team members manually reviewed the resulting transcripts. \newc{}{The interview protocol was developed independently of the topic modeling results.} The interview began with background questions, then covered Ansible's \textit{advantages}, adoption \textit{challenges}, \textit{recommendations} for improvement, and \textit{future} perspectives.
+We sought clarification whenever responses were ambiguous or needed elaboration in both text and voice interviews.